 Tel: 01 628 8459

 Sisters of the Holy Faith came from Kilcullen, Co Kildare in 1878.
 Margaret Aylward, their foundress, bought houses on Main Street, Celbridge, with permission from Cardinal Cullen.
 One of these houses had been the original primary school.
 In 1882 some houses were also bought on Main Street in order to extend the school.
 It was in 1917 that aid from the state was first received.
 In 1970 all the old school buildings were demolished and the present St. Brigid’s Primary School was built.
-The Sisters are involved in adult Faith Development – the Wellspring Centre Sr. Olive involved with the Celbridge Folk Group at 7 p.m.
-Mass on a Sunday evening.
+The Sisters are involved in adult Faith Development – the Wellspring Centre.
+Sr. Olive is involved with the Celbridge Folk Group.

 Tel: 01 628 8267